pratikdevelop/hrms-lite-management-system/README.md

 - **Single admin user** — no authentication or login is implemented as per assignment scope
 - **No role management** — all operations are accessible without any permissions
 - **Free tier cold start** — Render's free tier spins down after inactivity.
-The first API request may take 20–30 seconds
+The first API request may take 20–30 seconds.
+Please wait and refresh if the app appears slow on first load
 - **Department field is free text** — no predefined department list; admin can enter any department name
 - **Attendance is not restricted by date** — admin can mark attendance for any past or future date
 - **No edit functionality** — employees and attendance records can only be added or deleted, not edited, as per assignment scope